MicrosoftEdge/WebView2Feedback/specs/ClearBrowsingData.md

 # Description
-The clear browsing data api is an asyncrhonous api that clears data based on the browsing data kind that is passed in as a parameter.
+The clear browsing data api is an asynchronous api that clears data based on a browsing data kind.
+The browsing data kinds that are supported are as follows.
+These data kinds follow a hierarchical structure in which nested bullet points are included in their parent bullet point's data kind.

+Ex: Dom storage is encompassed in site data which is encompassed in the profile data.
+Each of the following bullets correspond to a COREWEBVIE2_BROWSING_DATA_KIND unless otherwise specified.

+* Profile
+    * Site Data
+        * Dom Storage
+            * App cache
+            * File systems
+            * Indexddb
+            * Local storage
+            * Web SQL
+            * Cache storage
+            * Embedder dom storage (this api does not support this specific data kind but this is included in the dom storage data kind)
+            * Background fetch (this api does not support this specific data kind but this is included in the dom storage data kind)
+        * Cookies
+        * Media licenses
+        * Plugin data
+        * Site usage
+        * Durable permissions
+        * External protocols
+        * Isolated origins
+        * Trust tokens
+        * Conversions data
+    * Http cache
+    * Download history
+    * General autofill
+    * Password autofill
+    * Bookmarks
+    * Settings
+    * Content settings
+    * Local custom dictionary

 # Examples